a-horsey/horsies-viewmodel-editor/_README.txt

 This mod is fully supported and easy to install - just drop the vpk in "fixed viewmodels addon".
 More instructions and a direct link can be found in that folder.
 All credits for creating it go to the author.

+3. This also supports mods that change the custom animations.
+Simply drop any viewmodel animations mods in the "custom animations" folder.
+I suggest reading "INSTRUCTIONS.txt" in that same folder The mods will be automatically checked and installed next time you run GENERATE.bat Incompatible mods will be deleted from the folder.

 	Here are some of the settings:
 1. Changing positions: